 Participation in NCSE Science and Policy Events

-NCSE Annual Conference: NCSE Member Institutions receive up to five complimentary registrations to the NCSE Annual Conference.
+NCSE Annual Conference: NCSE Members receive select complimentary and unlimited discounted registrations to the NCSE Annual Conference.
 The Annual Conference convenes national leaders in science, policy, and the environment and facilitates productive conversations.
 Each year, the conference focuses on a different theme and brings together a diverse community of experts from a variety of disciplines and provides an enriching opportunity for all attendees to learn from each other, collaborate on exciting projects, and build productive professional relationships.
 Learn more.

 NCSE Academic-Federal Dialogue: The Academic-Federal Dialogue (AFD) provides opportunities for engagement between academics and policy representatives from environmental programs in federal agencies.
 In the past, federal agency representation had included Department of Energy, National Science Foundation, NASA, Environmental Protection Agency, Department of Agriculture, Forest Service, National Oceanic and Atmospheric Administration, and National Institute of Environmental Health Sciences.

-NCSE Science Policy Communication Training: NCSE provides Member Institutions with the training to help scientists practice tools and build skills to use science effectively in policy discussions and policymaking.
+NCSE Science Policy Communication Training: NCSE provides Members with the training to help scientists practice tools and build skills to use science effectively in policy discussions and policymaking.
 The 2018 training was co-sponsored with COMPASS and New America.
 View the event agenda (PDF).

 Member Resources and Communications

-The electronic publication, NCSE Pathways, shares tangible tools for science to engage in environmental decision-making, reflects on current trends in the science-policy interface, and includes events and opportunities of specific relevance to NCSE Member Institutions.
+The electronic publication, NCSE Pathways, shares tangible tools for science to engage in environmental decision-making, reflects on current trends in the science-policy interface, and includes events and opportunities of specific relevance to NCSE Members.

 Members-Only Email List

-Member Institutions can also join the members-only email list to facilitate topical discussions, disseminate information, and exchange resources within the NCSE member community.
+Members can also join the Members-only email list to facilitate topical discussions, disseminate information, and exchange resources within the NCSE member community.